The Importance of The Lagunitas Project

 - Conducting community events that generate awareness of bio-managed systems

 - Offering an “alive” year-round environmentally focused arts residency program

 - Supporting local individuals, artists and organizations in their creative pursuit

 - Creating community garden space with “Plant It Forward” donations for feeding the homeless

 - Inspiring self-sufficiency

-The Lagunitas Project plans to be an inspirational model for living sustainably in the San Francisco Bay Area by providing programming and arts access for each of the San Francisco Bay Area’s five counties including the San Rafael, Santa Rosa, San Francisco, Berkeley and Oakland communities.
+The Lagunitas Project plans to create arts access for each of the San Francisco Bay Area’s five counties including the San Rafael, Santa Rosa, San Francisco, Berkeley and Oakland communities.